What does the future hold for North Korean POWs in Ukraine? – DW – 01/16/2025

 Several media reports suggest that Russia is deploying lightly armed and poorly trained North Korean troops in "human wave" attacks against prepared Ukrainian positions and keeping Russian troops in reserve.

-Chun believes the two prisoners — as well as others who might follow in the future — will "do the wise thing and go to South Korea."
+Chun believes the two prisoners — and others who might follow in the future — will "do the wise thing and go to South Korea."

 "Whatever happens, this is a tragedy," he said.
 "These are two young guys who were told they were going on a training exercise and then they found themselves on the front lines and injured.
 Their government has lied to them.
 It is an evil regime.
 These men are just like us and I can only feel sorry for them.